IordanTyparow/sunglaProject/README.md

     A page where the login form for already registered users is located.
 -   Register page ->
     A page where the register form non-users is located.
+-   Comments ->
+    Guest only can see comments on current sunglasses.

 ## Private part